JM-34771765/ICT171-Minecraft-Server/MinecraftInstructions.md

 Run the `ls` command to see the server files.

 To start the server:
-    - run the command `sudo ./start` This will execute the start script.
+    Run the command `sudo ./start` This will execute the start script.

 To stop the server, either:
-    - Run the `sudo ./stop` command
+    Run the `sudo ./stop` command
     OR
-    - type the command `stop` into the server's command line within the GUI.
+    Type the command `stop` into the server's command line within the GUI.

 To edit server properties, including the world file:
-    - Open the server.properties file.
+    Open the server.properties file.
 You may have to use the `sudo` command to have access to edit the file.
 You can use any text editor, for example nano e.g.
     ```
     sudo nano server.properties
     ```
-    - To view the properties without making any changes, use the same command without sudo.
+    To view the properties without making any changes, use the same command without sudo.
     ```
     nano server.properties
     ```